 Examples of Lahn Khafee:

-To overlook the rules of the thick/full mouth (Tafkheem) letters and the thin/empty mouth (Tarqeeq) letters.
-(The letter ل Laam,ر Raa is some times pronounced thick and some times thin).
+To overlook the rules of the Tafkheem (heavy pronounce) and the Tarqeeq (light pronounce).
+The letter ل Laam, ر Raa is some times pronounced heavy and some times light).

 Not to adhere to the rules of Izhaar, Idghaam, Ikhfa, Qalqalah and Isti'laa in their respective places whilst reciting the Qur'an.
 Not to prolong a letter when a Madd is present.

 Knowledge of Tajweed is fard al-kifyah, meaning the Muslim community must know it and its knowledge cannot be forsaken.

 (Qur'an, 56: 77, 78, 79)

 The Arabic word translated here as "clean" is Mutah-hi-roon, a word that is also sometimes translated as "purified".

 As a result of this general understanding, the following "rules" are usually followed when handling the Qur'an:

 When commencing and during Tilaawat: (The etiquette of reciting the Qur'an)

 2- One who is in need of a formal bath should not touch the Qur'an until after bathing.